 Our common stock is currently traded on the Nasdaq under the symbol "EAR."
 In order for our securities to be eligible for continued listing on Nasdaq, we must remain in compliance with certain Nasdaq continued listing standards.
 We were notified by Nasdaq on November 18, 2021 that we were not in compliance with Nasdaq Listing Rule 5250(c)(1) for continued listing as a result of the delay in filing our Form 10-Q for the period ended September 30, 2021 with the SEC.
 In accordance with Nasdaq Listing Rules, we have submitted a plan to regain compliance.
 Nasdaq has granted us an exception of up to 180 days from the Form 10-Q original filing due date, or until May 16, 2022, to regain compliance.
 On March 2, 2022, we filed a Form 12b-25 notifying the SEC that we would be unable to timely file our annual report on Form 10-K for the year ended December 31, 2021.
-One March 4, 2022, we were notified again by Nasdaq that we were not in compliance with Nasdaq Listing Rule 5250(c)(1) for continued listing as a result of he delay in filing this Annual Report on Form 10-K. As a result, we submitted to Nasdaq an update to our original plan to regain compliance.
-Nasdaq's notification dated March 4, 2022 indicated that any exception to allow us to regain compliance with all untimely filings will be limited to a maximum of 180 calendar days from the due date of our Q3 10-Q, or May 16, 2022.
+One March 4, 2022, we were notified again by Nasdaq that we were not in compliance with Nasdaq Listing Rule 5250(c)(1) for continued listing as a result of the delay in filing our Form 10-K. As a result, we submitted to Nasdaq an update to our original plan to regain compliance.
+Nasdaq's notification dated March 4, 2022 indicated that any exception to allow us to regain compliance with all untimely filings will be limited to a maximum of 180 calendar days from the due date of our Form 10-Q for the period ended September 30, 2021, or May 16, 2022.
+While we filed this quarterly report on Form 10-Q for the period ended September 30, 2021 and plan to file our annual report on Form 10-K for the year ended December 31, 2021 before the expiration of the aforementioned 180-day period, we do not anticipate that we will be able to file our Form 10-Q for the period ended March 31, 2022 by May 16, 2022 and as a result Nasdaq may take additional actions.